philou/philou.github.com/source/_posts/2018-06-15-how-to-convince-your-business-to-sponsor-a-large-scale-refactoring.markdown

 1. [How to convince your business of sponsoring a large scale refactoring](/how-to-convince-your-business-to-sponsor-a-large-scale-refactoring/)
 *   [Why we need Badass developers to perform large scale refactorings](/why-we-need-badass-developers-to-perform-large-scale-refactorings/)
 *   5 mistakes badass developers never do
-*   Principles that will make you a badass developer
+*   Principles That Will Make You Become a Badass Developer
 *   Techniques to refactor in parallel with features
 *   Nothing convinces business people like money